 The output voltage of any cell be it chemical, photovoltaic, or thermal is dependant on the materials that make up the cell.
 So a carbon-zinc cell will produce 1.5 volts regardless of size.
 It can be a AAA or the size of a tanker truck, it's still 1.5 volts.
 The size does play into current capacity or the amount of current the cell can deliver.

 "The more electrolyte and electrode material there is in the cell the greater the capacity of the cell.
 Thus, a small cell has less capacity than a larger cell, given the same chemistry (e.g., alkaline cells), though they develop the same open-circuit voltage."
 (Wiki) This is also known as ampere-hour (Ah) rating.

 For example a 6-volt 4.5 Ah battery will produce 4.5-amperes of current for 1 hour or 1 ampere for 4.5 hours.
+Well, not really.
+The last few amps often lead to a lower voltage due to increased internal resistance in the cell(s).
 This is true of either primary or secondary cells.
-All silicon solar cells produce about .5 volts, but the greater the physical area the greater the the current capacity.
+All silicon solar cells produce about .5 volts, but the greater the physical area the greater the current capacity.